Cosmic string gravitational wave backgrounds at LISA: I. Signal survey, template reconstruction, and model comparison: Beyond conventional templates

 \subsubsection{Current-carrying cosmic strings}

 There are cosmic string models which can accommodate a current---of massless particles---propagating along the core of the strings~\cite{Witten:1984eb}.
 Here we focus on neutral current-carrying strings (e.g.~$B-L$ strings in $ SO(10)$ GUT theory~\cite{Davis:1996sp,Chavez:2002sm}) as considered in~\cite{Auclair:2022ylu}, as the charged carriers do not feel any long-range interaction, and cosmic strings only lose their energy through GW emission.
 We calculate the GWB of such current-carrying strings using a generalized of VOS equations that include a current~\cite{Martins:2020jbq}, see App.\,\ref{app:generalized_VOS_current}.
 The intensity of the current is indicated by the dimensionless strength defined as $Y \equiv (Q^2+J^2)/2$, with $Q^2$ and $J^2$ the total charge and current energy density in units of the string tension.
 We will assume for simplicity that the current only alter the dynamics of long strings, though it has been noted that the current can also change loops' dynamics, e.g., suppressing the GW emission power~\cite{Rybak:2022sbo,Rybak:2024our} and producing vortons~\cite{Auclair:2020wse}, see also \cite{Sousa:2024ytl}.
-We consider our templates in this section simply as a proof of concept for this shape of GWB spectrum\footnote{A similar peak GWB shape can be generated by the effect of an intermediate kination era which arises in the rotating-axion model \cite{Gouttenoire:2021wzu,Gouttenoire:2021jhk,Co:2021lkc}.
-However, such a kination era could also induce the secondary peak at higher frequency \cite{Gouttenoire:2021jhk,Co:2021lkc}.}.
+We consider our templates in this section simply as a proof of concept for this shape of GWB spectrum.\footnote{A similar peak GWB shape can be generated by the effect of an intermediate kination era which arises in the rotating-axion model \cite{Gouttenoire:2021wzu,Gouttenoire:2021jhk,Co:2021lkc}.
+However, such a kination era could also induce the secondary peak at higher frequency \cite{Gouttenoire:2021jhk,Co:2021lkc}.} This current-carrying string template is a simple model, where the effect of current is incorporated only in the dynamics of the string network and not in the GW emission.
+In many studies of \emph{superconducting} strings \cite{Rybak:2022sbo,Rybak:2024our}, which can arise in realistic UV completions, the current's effect can further suppress the GW emission, leading to different GWB predictions.

 We consider an agnostic mechanism for the current generation and assume that the current is switched on at temperature $T_{\rm ini}$ with $Y_{\rm ini} = Y(T_{\rm ini})$ and quenched at $T_{\rm off}$, {\it i.e.}~the current operates for a finite duration characterized by $r = T_{\rm ini}/T_{\rm off}$.
 Before the current is switched on, the string network reaches its standard scaling regime.
 Once an initial current is established, if $Y_{\rm ini} > 0.46$ (for $\tilde{c} = 0.23$)~\cite{Auclair:2022ylu} then the system evolves to a new scaling regime with the current stabilizing at $Y(T) = 1$.
 For $Y_{\rm ini}$ smaller than this threshold, there is no attractor behavior of string network, which makes the result highly initial-condition dependent~\cite{Auclair:2022ylu}, so we don't consider such cases.
 The string network in the new scaling regime (when $Y_{\rm ini} > 0.46$) has $\xi(t) = L(t)/t \propto t^{\delta_\xi}$ and $\bar{v} \propto t^{\delta_{\bar{v}}}$ where $\delta_\xi \simeq \delta_{\bar{v}} \simeq -0.15$ for $\tilde{c} = 0.23$ (for other $\tilde{c}$ values, see~\cite{Auclair:2022ylu}).
 After the current is quenched at $T_{\rm off}$, the string network evolves back to the standard scaling regime.